-Contributions to the pension plan for the College were \$16,386 and \$16,463 for the fiscal years ended June 30, 2019 and 2018, respectively.
+Contributions to the pension plan for the College were \$15,539 and \$16,386 for the fiscal years ended June 30, 2020 and 2019, respectively.

-Employer and Nonemployer Allocations
+Employer Allocations

 Although KPERS administers one cost-sharing multiple-employer defined benefit pension plan, separate (sub) actuarial valuations are prepared to determine the actuarial determined contribution rate by group.
-Following this method, the measurement of the collective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense are determined separately for each group (State/School, Local, Police/Fireman, and Judges).
+Following this method, the measurement of the collective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense are determined separately for each of the following groups of the plan:

+- State/School

+- Local

+- Police and Fireman

+- Judges